NRCHKB/node-red-contrib-homekit-bridged/README.md

 Currently, there are two main and one conditional output port for homekit-service in node-red.

 1. onChange, is fired when a value has been changed, this is the most recommended to use for most cases.
-2. onSet, is fired every time a value has been set (even to the same value as before), it is used to capture repeated input like Television remote buttons.
+2. events, is fired every time a value has been set (even to the same value as before), it is used to capture repeated input like Television remote buttons.
+It also will be fired when user's app is polling data as `msg.hap.event='refresh'`
 3. camera snapshot, is enabled only for CameraController Service and is used to retrieve camera snapshot data

 ## Supported Types